Sociology and Criminal Justice Department (SOC)

 Rural and Urban Communities

 Basic sociological concepts and principles are applied to understand social life within rural and urban communities.
 Focus will be on the political economy, the culture, and social problems of people as they live in different types of communities.
-Prerequisite: SOC 110 or SOC 120.
+Prerequisite: SOC 110 or SOC 120 or SOC 202.
 Offered Every Third Semester.

 SOC 313 Cr.3

 This course examines the law as a social construction.
 This involves exploring the notion that the civil and criminal law, deviance and criminal behavior, and various actors in the legal and criminal justice arenas are not to be taken for granted as natural, inevitable, and objective but rather, as rooted in social and political forces.
 Thus, this course explores the historical development of the law, social change, inequalities in the application of the law, why we obey or fail to obey the law, and heavily debated contemporary US laws.
 Prerequisite: SOC 110 or SOC 120 or SOC 202 or ANT 101.
 Offered Annually.

 Explores the social and cultural context in which religion functions; the effects of religion upon behavior and attitudes; the social organization of denominations, sects, cults and movements; the relationships between religion and other social institutions; religion and social inequality; social change and the future of religion.
 Special attention is given to world religions and ethical and public policy issues concerning religion, society, and the individual.
 Prerequisite: SOC 110 or SOC 120 or SOC 202 or ANT 101.
 Offered Alternate Years.